cytoscape/cytoscape.js/documentation/md/core/init.md

 <script src="cytoscape.js"></script>
 ```

-To use Cytoscape.js in Node.js:
+To use Cytoscape.js in a CommonJS environment like Node.js:

 ```
 var cytoscape = require('cytoscape');